-In our rental fleet we use the Scarpa Mont Blanc GTX.
+In our mountaineering boot rental fleet, we use the Scarpa Mont Blanc GTX.
 Over the course of the years we arrived at this boot after trying a variety of hard and soft boots.
 The Scarpa Mont Blanc GTX is a good all-round four season boot that works for summer climbing and can also be used for ice climbing.
 They fit a variety of crampons for general mountaineering and technical ice climbing.
 As far as rental boots go, we get good feedback from clients on this set up.

 The LaSportiva Nepal Evo is also a great four season boot.
 Similar to the Mont Blanc GTX many clients and our staff use this boot all year for alpine climbing and ice climbing.

 If summer is your thing and you can’t bear the thought of pounding ice axes into a frozen waterfall in January, then some of the lighter summer mountaineering boots should be on your shop list.
 The LaSportiva Trango Cube GTX and the Scarpa Charmoz are high on the recommended list.
 Lightweight, technical and crampon compatible make both of these boots excellent choices for glaciated and alpine rock settings.
 These models are also available in a women’s specific boot.

 Buying a mountaineering boot is a big investment and for many people the cost doesn’t make sense.
 If you do rent, just remember that you need to manage your feet and address any issues right away.
 When considering buying, try on several pairs and pick the quality boot that best fits your foot while appropriate for the application.
 Don’t cheap out when purchasing alpine climbing boots.
 Also, you shouldn’t think your good hiking boot will make a good mountaineering boot – it won’t.
 If there is any flex in the sole of the hiking boot, your crampons will come off your feet.
 Not only is this frustrating but it could be very dangerous.